2-13-16 Tomigaya Tokyo, Tokyo 151-0063 Japan

 A sense of place is also achieved in Fendi’s Rome flagship – the spiritual home of the brand.
 The concept reflects the city and the grandeur of the 17th century building in which the store is housed.
 The monumental marble staircase is lined with amphi-theatre like alcoves, which morph from the stone walls.
 The design of each room and the merchandising fixtures and furniture are equally as beautiful as the product itself; not fighting for attention, but providing a backdrop that is fitting for the brand.

-His latest project is the first mono-brand store for Moncler, located in the luxury shopping destination, Dubai Mall the concept embodies the heritage and contemporary qualities of the brand.
+The first mono-brand store for Monclerlocated in the luxury shopping destination, Dubai Mall the concept embodies the heritage and contemporary qualities of the brand.
 Ultra high ceilings give the feel of walking through a forest, with the ever impeccable use of textures and detailing throughout, the boutique includes a contrasting light and padded fitting room, which mimics the lining of a Moncler down jacket!